rasmirac/msan622/final-project/README.md

 ## Prototype Feedback

 For my prototype presentation, I only presented the multi-line plot without any interaction.
 Some of the feedback I got included: increase the thickness of the line, convert the data to a common unit, show change over time instead of the raw data, and to normalize the data.
 I didn't convert to a common unit because milli-liters and grams are basically the same and it would have been too difficult to do it by food type.
-I also didn't increase the thickness of the thin, because aesthetically I found the line thickness okay already.
+I also didn't increase the thickness of the thin, because aesthetically I found the line thickness to be okay already.
 I liked showing the raw data because it makes the plots more accessible to the public, which is the audience I'd expect to be interested in these visualizations.

 ## Challenges